OVIfy/compass-challenge-3/README.md

   ```bash
       npm run start
   ```
-  if everything was successfull you should thwn see server is running on port [whatever port you specified]
+  if everything was successfull you should see server is running on port [whatever port you specified] displayed on the console

 ## technologies used<a name="technologies"></a>
 for this project i used the following technologies